 Step #2—Choose a Specific Real Estate Investing Strategy

 Your goal is to get started.

-You will want to do this quickly instead of creating a big, detailed, multi-level plan with categories and tags.
+Instead of creating a big, detailed, multi-level plan with categories and tags, you will want to do this quickly.

 A simple strategy will help you move from your current financial stage to the next.